qzyan/qzyan/README.md

 - 😄 Pronouns: Chingchou

-- ⚡ Huge nerd for speedy sport like surfing and skiing
+- ⚡ Love speedy sports like surfing and skiing

 - :heart: Love opportunities to get to know people